energywebfoundation/ewf-zurich-upgrade/MANUAL_UPGRADE.md

-# Manual Zurich Hardfork Upgrade Guide 🔧
+# Zurich Hardfork Upgrade — Manual Procedure 🔧

-This guide provides step-by-step instructions for manually upgrading of EnergyWebChain/Volta node for the Zurich hardfork.
+*This guide provides step-by-step instructions for manually upgrading of Volta/EnergyWebChain node for the Zurich hardfork.*

+*The upgrade process involves updating the client version, downloading the new chainspec, and restarting the node.*

+*This guide is intended for users who prefer manual upgrades.*

-WARNING: Read ALL steps before proceeding.
-This upgrade affects live validator nodes!
+⚠️ **WARNING**: Read All steps before proceeding.

 ## 1. Pre-upgrade Checks 📋